omarouhra/os-react-component/README.md

 ## Quick description:

-This project provides complete and ready-to-use components with high-end code quality using Next.js, Tailwind.css, and Vercel!
+This project provides complete and ready-to-use animated components with high-end code quality using Next.js, Tailwind.css, And Framer Motion!